-Third, skilled in communication, establishing and maintaining good and effective relationships, able to coordinate appropriate services for the patient, his family, and others involved with the delivery of care.
+(c) Skilled in communication, establishing and maintaining good and effective relationships, able to co-ordinate appropriate services for the patient, his family, and others involved with the delivery of care.

 The nurse will have a much greater understanding and appreciation of the dynamics of individuals and their group relationships.
 It should be thought an impossible nursing task to assess the nursing needs of patients and their families without an appreciation and understanding of the psychological, emotional, spiritual, and social needs of that particular family unit.
-I wish to see a skilled, articulate nurse taking her proper place in the primary health care team, together with her doctor, health visitor, and social work colleagues - to be seen as a talker and leader as well as a doer and obeyer of important instructions.
+I wish to see a skilled, articulate nurse taking her proper place in the primary health care team, together with her doctor, health visitor, and social work colleagues.
+To be seen as a talker and leader as well as a doer and obeyer of important instructions.

-Lastly, the 1980s higher-level nurse will have an understanding of management and organisational principles, particularly as applied within a multidisciplinary team, and will have developed an inquiring mind and a positive attitude to possible future developments in the community to meet with the health care needs of individuals and groups.
+(d) Lastly, the 1980's higher level nurse will have an understanding of management and organisational principles, particularly as applied within a multi-disciplinary team, and will have developed an inquiring mind and a positive attitude to possible future developments in the community to meet with the health care needs of individuals and groups.

 The Working Party found that, at present, teams tend to work alongside each other, not necessarily for each other.
-Before you protest, may I say I believe I am talking to the converted.
+Before you protest ladies and gentlemen, this afternoon, may I say, I believe I am talking to the converted.
 What about the mass of other nurse and doctor colleagues not here today who are attached but not integrated?

-This high-level nurse will be protected by mandatory status: that is, no Area Health Authority may be allowed to employ a district nurse without that nurse possessing an appropriate higher post-basic qualification in district nursing.
-There will also be protection, I believe, by statutory training requirements at national or/and country level.
-I see a statutory committee comprised of district nurses in the majority (when district nursing is discussed) setting the standards of competence by entry requirements, an educational programme and examinations, ideally working closely with, or part of, the statutory Council for Health Visitors.
+This high level nurse will be protected by mandatory status, that is, no Area Health Authority may be allowed to employ a district nurse without that nurse possessing an appropriate higher post-basic qualification in district nursing.
+There will also be protection, I believe, by statutory training requirements at National or/and Country level.
+I see a statutory committee comprised of district nurses in the majority (when district nursing is discussed) setting the standards of competence by entry requirements, an educational programme and examinations, ideally working closely with, or part of the statutory Council for Health Visitors.
 In 1976 we, as a Working Party, found that the patient could be at some risk by being nursed by someone without a post-basic training, and I assume that this fact will have produced the result I have just mentioned.
-To my mind, it is unthinkable that statutory training status will not have been achieved by the late 1970s or very early 1980s.
+To my mind, it is unthinkable that statutory training status will not have been achieved by the late 1970's or very early 1980's.

 I can assure this audience that the present reaction of the country's district nurses demanding statutory training is spontaneous and real.
 Of the many I have talked to, not one has mentioned status but all have mentioned two essential demands.
-First, the proper education of all district nurses; and second, protection for the patient from unsafe practitioners.
-A good sound reaction by professionally minded people in these modern days and which contrasts sharply with the usual self-seeking, selfgratifying claims of other groups of workers.
+Firstly, the proper education of all district nurses and, secondly, protection for the patient from unsafe practitioners.
+A good sound reaction by professionally minded people in these modern days and which contrasts sharply with the usual self-seeking, self-gratifying claims of other groups of workers.
 I am proud to be identified both with their claim and the way they intend achieving their objectives.

 It is, I believe, the title "District Nurse" which should be protected by law.
-There is nothing to compare with that title, certainly not, in my opinion, District Nursing Sister or Charge Nurse.
-"District Nurse" has its own mystique and magic - please do not destroy that by new titles.
-There is change and progress, not always, I suggest, synonymous.
+There is nothing to compare with that title, certainly not in my opinion, District Nursing Sister or Charge Nurse.
+"District Nurse" has its own mystique and magic, please do not destroy that by new titles.
+There is change and progress, not always I suggest synonymous.